-This month, OneGroup hosted its first 101 Series Webinar.
+This month, OneGroup hosted another 101 Series Webinar.
 President, Chris Mason spoke about the sometimes-confusing world of workers’ compensation, gave tips on claims, and how to control your costs.

 Typical workers’ compensation claims cover lost wages from time off work and medical benefits associated with the injury.
 Workers’ compensation can sometimes be described as having a “long-tail”, this is because some injuries can have a lifetime of implications and the claim stretches over a long period of time.